Tools for HANA SQL Data Warehousing

 2 SAP PowerDesigner

-SAP PowerDesigner is a tool from the field of computer-aided software engineering (CASE), which involves the use of IT-supported tools to design software applications and implement them as automatically as possible.
-SAP Powerdesigner creates solutions for the graphical analysis and modeling of business processes and their implementation in various data models.
-SAP HANA SQL Data Warehousing relies heavily on corresponding modeling processes and places them at the heart of the data warehouse structures.
-SAP PowerDesigner is therefore an important tool in the context of model-driven SAP HANA SQL Data Warehousing, although it is not part of the SAP HANA platform and must be licensed separately.
-The functional scope of SAP PowerDesigner is basically divided into the areas of data, information and enterprise architecture.
-However, the area of data architecture with various data modeling techniques, such as conceptual, logical and physical data modeling, is particularly relevant for the SAP HANA SQL DWH (Figure 2.1).
-It is particularly important that different models and model types can be fully integrated using link-and-synch technology.
-This feature, which is summarized under the keyword data lineage, makes it possible to carry out impact assessments of changes across the various models and to make the entire data modeling process transparent.
-Updates to the database architecture are thus directly reflected in the corresponding upstream data models and vice versa.
-Accordingly, both a forward-looking development, which leads from conceptual considerations to the physical data model of the database, and a backward-looking process are possible.
+SAP PowerDesigner is a computer-aided software engineering (CASE) tool, focused on designing and implementing software applications with maximum automation through the use of IT-supported tools.
+SAP PowerDesigner provides solutions for the graphical analysis and modeling of business processes and their conversion into various data models.
+SAP HANA SQL Data Warehousing heavily relies on corresponding modeling processes and places them at the core of building data warehouse structures.
+SAP PowerDesigner is therefore an important tool within model-driven SAP HANA SQL Data Warehousing, even though it is not part of the SAP HANA platform scope and requires separate licensing.
+The functional scope of SAP PowerDesigner is generally divided into data, information, and enterprise architecture.
+However, for SAP HANA SQL DWH, the data architecture domain, with its various data modeling techniques such as conceptual, logical, and physical data modeling, is particularly relevant (Figure 2.1).
+Of particular significance is the full integration of different models and model types through the so-called Link-and-Synch technology.
+This feature, summarized under the term Data Lineage, makes it possible to perform impact assessments of changes across various models and to make the entire data modeling process transparent.
+Updates to the database architecture are thus immediately reflected in the corresponding upstream data models and vice versa.
+Accordingly, both a forward-looking development, leading from conceptual considerations to the physical data model of the database, and a reverse process are possible.

-Conceptual model
+Conceptual Model

-Figure 04: Conceptual model in SAP PowerDesigner
+Figure 04: Conceptual Model in SAP PowerDesigner

-DevOps tools
+DevOps Tools

 3.1 Git

-Git is a distributed version control system that can now be regarded as the industry standard in the field of agile software development for the joint management of source code by development teams.
-Such a repository is also of central importance for the DevOps philosophy with the processes of Continuous Integration, Continuous Testing and Continuous Delivery.
-Git technology is offered by various commercial providers such as GitHub, GitLab or BitBucket.
-All of these variants are very easy to integrate into the SAP Web IDE and can be used to build the SAP HANA SQL Data Warehouse.
+Git is a distributed version control system, widely regarded today as the industry standard in agile software development for collaborative source code management by development teams.
+Such a repository is also of central importance for the DevOps philosophy, encompassing Continuous Integration, Continuous Testing, and Continuous Delivery processes.
+Git technology is offered by various commercial providers, such as GitHub, GitLab, or BitBucket.
+All these variants are easily integrated into SAP Web IDE and can be utilized for building the SAP HANA SQL Data Warehouse.
 Both pure cloud and on-premise solutions are possible.

 3.2 CI/ CT/ CD